Follow @scope_views

 AP offer their own reducer and flattener for the Stowaway and the custom flattener looks especially impressive (see accessories section).
 I’ll update this section if I get the chance to try them.

 The Stowaway produces quite detailed lunar images, given the small image scale.
-The one below was limited by seeing and I’ll update it in due course.
+It gave great views and images of the 2022 Mars occultation.

 M42: 15s ISO 4000 Canon EOS 6D Mk II (single frame, unprocessed).